manoharan-lab/holopy/docs/source/tutorial/dev_tutorial.rst

   not happen in the source tree.
 To check whether you have actually built and installed the package, try to import it from a directory that does not have the ``holopy`` source tree as a subdirectory.
-- To run the tests, however, you *do* need your current working directory to be inside the source tree.
+* To run the tests, however, you *do* need your current working directory to be inside the source tree.
 This is because the tests are not installed with the package.
-- All python files that include tests that use multiprocessing *must* be added to ``install_sources()`` in the relevant ``meson.build`` file.
+* All python files that include tests that use multiprocessing *must* be added to ``install_sources()`` in the relevant ``meson.build`` file.
 This is because the multiprocessing module needs to do some pickling, and it tries to import the test file as a module.
 This is the exception to the rule that we do not include test files in the installation.
-If you don't install the file containing the tests, you might see that `pytest` hangs on the test.
-Doing `pytest -s` is a good way to debug any hanging tests.
+If you don't install the file containing the tests, you might see that ``pytest`` hangs on the test.
+Doing ``pytest -s`` is a good way to debug any hanging tests.
 It runs pytest, but it shows all the output (stdout and stderr) from the code.
 If you see a ``ModuleNotFoundError`` from the ``multiprocessing`` package, you need to include your test file in the installation.
 So, for example, we have to include ``/holopy/inference/tests/test_cma.py`` in ``/holopy/inference/tests/meson.build`` because it relies on the ``cmaes`` module, which uses ``multiprocessing``.

-.. _nose_tests: